wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 Confidence intervals are computed with the @goodman_simultaneous_1965 method for multinomial proportions.
 ](images/brainscopypaste-computed/all-susceptibilities-pos.png){#fig:pos-susceptibilities}

-@fig:pos-susceptibilities gathers the results for POS groups.
+@Fig:pos-susceptibilities gathers the results for POS groups.
 A Goodman-based multinomial goodness-of-fit test [@goodman_simultaneous_1965] shows that these categories have a significant effect on susceptibility ($p < .05$ in all substitution models), but this seems mostly due to the *Closed class-like*^[
 The *Closed class-like* category gathers all the POS groups representing closed class words (coordinating conjunctions, prepositions, subordinating conjunctions, modals and possessive endings).
 These groups, essentially made of stopwords, feature very low counts for both $s$ (substitutions falling on stopwords are filtered out) and $s^0$ (stopwords are never counted as substitutable).